hyperledger/identus-cloud-agent/docs/docusaurus/secrets/operation.md

 The PRISM agent has a default configuration of starting in development mode.
-This behavior can be modified using the `DEV_MODE` environment variable, which accepts the value `true` or `false` to indicate the desired mode.
+This behavior can be modified using the `DEV_MODE` environment variable, which accepts the value `true` or `false`.
-In development mode, the agent can start with or without a user-specified seed.
+In development mode, the agent can start with or without a user-provided seed.
-To provide a specific seed, set the `WALLET_SEED` environment variable with a BIP32 binary master seed represented as a hexadecimal string.
+To provide a seed, set the `WALLET_SEED` variable with a BIP32 binary seed encoded as a hexadecimal string.
 If `WALLET_SEED` is not provided, the agent will generate one automatically.
-However, if `DEV_MODE=false` and the `WALLET_SEED` is not supplied, the agent will fail to initialize.
-This requirement is crucial to maintain secure and controlled management of the system, given the agent's lack of seed persistence.
+However, if `DEV_MODE=false` and the `WALLET_SEED` is not provided, the agent will fail to initialize.
+This is crucial to maintain secure and controlled management of the system, given the agent's lack of seed persistence.

 __Note that it is important to set `DEV_MODE=false` for the production instance.__